Marilyn A. Williams

 he leaves to cherish her love and fond memories one sister, Vera A. Shivers of Fitzgerald, GA; one brother, William A. Arrington (Doris) of Stafford VA; sister-in-law, Calpurnia Arrington; nephews, Michael W. Arrington, William L. Wall and Marcus G. Arrington (Sandra); nieces, Linda G. Arrington, Pam Benjamin, Serena E. Arrington and Patrice W. Brown (John); one greatniece, Imani E. Arrington; one great- nephew, Aaron Arrington; special friends of many years, Barbara Blakey and Carlyle Whitelow; and a host of loving cousins, relatives and friends.

 The Revs.
 Wesley E. Thornberry and Wilma White conducted a Homecoming Service at 11 a.m.
 Thursday, March 20, 2014, at John Wesley United Methodist Church.
 The family will receive friends at the church at 10 a.m.
-A second service will be held on Friday, March 21, 2014, at Lea & Pope Funeral Home, 215 S. McDaniel St., Enfield, N. C.
+A second service was held on Friday, March 21, 2014, at Lea & Pope Funeral Home, 215 S. McDaniel St., Enfield, N. C.

 Online condolences may be sent to the family by visiting